EURO GOVT-Bunds hit 6-week low, break chart support levels

 LONDON, AUG 15 (Reuters) - Bund futures fell to a six-week low on Wednesday when selling accelerated after the contract broke out of its recent range, with trading focused on technical factors while the pace of the debt crisis temporarily slowed.

-Some of the region’s lower-rated debt, such as Spanish and Italian bonds benefited from a slight pick-up in demand but with trouble for Spain on the horizon when full market activity resumes, the gains did not represent a big change in sentiment.

-September Bunds slid more than half a point to a low of 141.86.
-Traders cited automated sell triggers around support levels at last week’s low of 142.17 and 142.22 - the 62 percent retracement of the June to July rally.
+September Bunds slid half a point to a low of 141.90 with traders citing automated sell triggers around support levels at last week’s low of 142.17 and 142.22 - the 62 percent retracement of the June to July rally.

-“We broke through the 145.22 level and went straight through, not that we’ve seen a lot of trading going through, but it’s a technical matter today,” a trader said.

-“Now the U.S. players have come in we’ve seen... a few clients now getting back in on these dips.”
+“We hit some stops, there were 6,000 contracts traded in a matter of seconds and no fundamental driver.
+Liquidity is pretty light so that’s enough to move the market,” a trader said.

-Demand for safe-haven German debt has fallen this week, pushing Bund futures down by more than 150 ticks.
-The biggest move came on Tuesday after better-than-expected economic data, though thin holiday liquidity has exaggerated price changes.
+Demand for safe-haven German debt has fallen this week, with Bund futures down more than 150 ticks.
+The biggest move came on Tuesday after better-than-expected economic data, though thin summer holiday liquidity has exaggerated price changes.

 However, traders said Bunds would still be supported by the uncertainty persisting in the euro zone over whether Spain will get help from the European Central Bank to lower its borrowing costs, and what conditions would be attached to such aid.